 Research Integrity Series for Junior Faculty

-Co-sponsored by the Advance-CTR the BioMed Office of Graduate and Postdoctoral Studies is rolling out a Research Integrity Series as part of Brown's Responsible Conduct of Research (RCR) training available to all junior faculty.
+Co-sponsored by the Advance-CTR, BioMed offers a Research Integrity Series as part of Brown's Responsible Conduct of Research (RCR) training available to all junior faculty.
+Postdocs funded through K-awards are also welcome to take this series.
 The goal of this series is to provide attendees with the opportunity to review and discuss the most current and pressing matters related to research integrity and scientific misconduct with senior faculty and experts in the field.
-Sessions will be held monthly from 3:30 - 5 pm covering topics such as Rigor & Reproducibility, Research Misconduct, Mentorship, Data Management, and Responsible Authorship.
+Sessions will be held monthly (October-May) from 3:30 - 5 pm covering topics such as Rigor & Reproducibility, Research Misconduct, Mentorship, Data Management, and Responsible Authorship.
 Sessions will be held on Brown's main campus or Zoom.
 For more information or other questions please contact Audra Van Wart, Associate Dean for Training & Program Development.